People use lots of water for drinking, cooking and washing but even more is used for growing our food and for making our

 The water footprint is a measure of humanity’s appropriation of fresh water in volumes of water consumed and/or polluted.

 The water footprint allows us to answer a broad range of questions for companies, governments and individuals.
 For example:

-Depending on the question you are asking, the water footprint can be measured in per tonne of production, per hectare of cropland, per unit of currency and in other functional units.
+Depending on the question you are asking, the water footprint can be measured in cubic metres per tonne of production, per hectare of cropland, per unit of currency and in other functional units.
 The water footprint helps us understand for what purposes our limited freshwater resources are being consumed and polluted.
 The impact it has depends on where the water is taken from and when.
 If it comes from a place where water is already scarce, the consequences can be significant and require action.

 The water footprint has three components: green, blue and grey.
 Together, these components provide a comprehensive picture of water use by delineating the source of water consumed, either as rainfall/soil moisture or surface/groundwater, and the volume of fresh water required for assimilation of pollutants.